Home → Articles → How to Install PostgreSQL Database Server on Ubuntu 26.04

 Manage PostgreSQL Service

 PostgreSQL runs as a system service on Ubuntu under the name postgresql.
 You can manage this service by using specific commands to start, stop, restart, and check the PostgreSQL status.
-These commands ensure your PostgreSQL installation runs smoothly and make maintenance easier on your system.
+These commands ensure your PostgreSQL server runs smoothly and make maintenance easier on your system.

 Check PostgreSQL Status